-On February 28, 2013, the Company completed the acquisition of four patents (as well as a pending patent application) from Dr. Ingemar Cox, a technology leader in digital watermarking content identification, digital rights management and related technologies, for a purchase price of \$1,000,000 in cash and 403,226 shares of the Company's common stock.
+On February 28, 2013, the Company completed the acquisition of the Cox Patent Portfolio consisting of four patents (as well as a pending patent application) from Dr. Ingemar Cox, a technology leader in digital watermarking content identification, digital rights management and related technologies, for a purchase price of \$1,000,000 in cash and 403,226 shares of the Company's common stock.
 In addition, the Company is obligated to pay Dr. Cox 12.5% of the net proceeds (after deduction of expenses) generated by the Company from licensing, sale or enforcement of the patents.
-Since the acquisition of the patent portfolio from Dr. Cox, the Company has been issued five additional related patents by the USPTO.
+Since the acquisition of the patent portfolio from Dr. Cox, the Company has been issued seven additional related patents by the USPTO comprising the Cox Patent Portfolio.
 Professional fees and filing fees of \$169,000 were capitalized as patent cost.